falcon-submission/falcon-submission/README.md

-FALCON: FAst and Lightweight CONvolution
+FALCON: Fast and Lightweight Convolution for Compressing and Accelerating CNN
 ===

 This package provides implementations of FALCON/FALCONBranch convolution with their corresponding CNN model.